DeLTA-BIT: an open-source probabilistic tractography-based deep learning framework for thalamic targeting in functional neurological disorders: Discussion

-Recent literature reports that tractography-based targeting has important benefit for tcMRgFUS and DBS treatment planning and treatment \cite{feltrin2022focused}.
-First, this is a personalized method as it takes into account the individual variability rather than uses atlas-based indirect targeting, which, although standardized, has evident weakness.
+A deep learning approach has been developed to help targeting the ventral intermediate nucleus (VIM) in neurosurgical treatments of neurofunctional disorders as ET.
+This is achieved by predicting the VIM location using a CNN trained and validated on subject specific probabilistic tractography data, by exploiting structural (T$_1$-weighted images) and diffusion-weighted acquisition of more that 1,000 subjects of the HCP dataset.
+An additional validation was performed of real-world clinical images from a small sample of patients who underwent tcMRgFUS thalamotomy.\\ Recent literature reports that tractography-based targeting has important benefit for tcMRgFUS and DBS treatment planning and treatment \cite{feltrin2022focused,akram2018connectivity}.
+First, this is a personalized method as it takes into account the individual variability rather than using atlas-based indirect targeting, which, although standardized, has evident weakness.
 The choice of targeting through probabilistic tractography approach allows to consider the inherent variability in brain anatomy across patients and to improve outcomes of thalamotomy \cite{feltrin2022focused,tsolaki2018potential}.
-The pipeline here defined (analogous to the one reported in literature \cite{tsolaki2018potential}) for probabilistic tractography exploit open-source softwares (such as \textit{FreeSurfer} and FSL), does not need manual operations such as ROI segmentation or mask or seed contourning and can be automated.
-This approach adopts probabilistic tractography which shows reduced uncertainty in dense areas with crossing fibers and is less prone to sampling limitations with respect to deterministic tractography.
-However, probabilistic approach is much more computational demanding and time comsuming \cite{behrens2007probabilistic,tsolaki2018potential}.
-The CNN here developed allows to overcome these limitations as it provides the predicted tractography map in a few seconds.
-Moreover, it could be trained using any probabilistic tractography map connecting arbitrary seed and target cortical and subcortical regions.
+The probabilistic tractography approach shows reduced uncertainty in dense areas with crossing fibers and is less prone to sampling limitations with respect to deterministic tractography.
+However, probabilistic approach could be computational demanding and time consuming \cite{behrens2007probabilistic,tsolaki2018potential}.
+Indeed, since DTI images are prone to be affected by noise and motion artifacts, a pre-processing of diffusion data is mandatory.
+Then, BEDPOSTX and PROBTRAKX are very time consuming.
+In recent years GPU versions of these tools have been developed to significantly accelerate processing; however, the time required for the entire protocol is still too long for a real-time application in clinical practice.
+Furthermore, powerful GPU-based architectures are not easily available to clinicians for this purpose.